 Out of an abundance of caution for your safety, the Department of Defense's (DoD) PFAS testing and response actions go beyond EPA Safe Drinking Water Act requirements.
-In 2020 the DoD promulgated a policy requiring the Services to monitor drinking water for PFAS at least every three years at all service owned and service-operated water systems.
+In 2020 the DoD promulgated a policy to monitor drinking water for PFAS at all service owned and operated water systems at a minimum of every three years.